kathrynhamilton/textbooks/StatisticalLearning.md

 * `Smarket` - Daily return information of the S&P stock index from 2001 to 2005.
 The goal is to predict whether the market will increase or decrease on a given day (Classification).
 * `NCI60` - Gene expression data for 64 cancer cell lines.
 The goal is to determine whether there are groups or clusters among the cell lines based on their expression measurements (Clustering).

-There are **R** libraries and datasets available to work through the book's examples and labs on the book's [website](http:/www.StatLearning.com).
+There are **R** libraries and the above datasets available on the book's [website](http:/www.StatLearning.com) to work through the book's examples and labs.

 ## 2 - Statistical Learning